shelleyolivia/learn-tutorials/secret/deploy-your-own-secret-nft.md

 You should be able to find a newly created file `contract.wasm` in the current directory.

-For uploading the compiled contract we will reuse the knowledge you gained during part 5 of the secret pathway.

 ## Uploading the contract

-We are now switching back to the project root directory and will start writing some Javascript modules to manage our newly created contract.
-For this we will need the `secretjs` and `dotenv` packages.
-If you haven't set it up by now I recommend a quick detour to the first step of the secret pathway to do so:
+We are now switching back to the project root directory and will start writing some Javascript to manage our newly created contract.
+For this we will need the `secretjs` and `dotenv` packages to be installed.

-{% page-ref page="intro-pathway-secret-basics/1.-connecting-to-a-secret-node-using-datahub.md" %}

-After setting everything up we start by creating a new file `deploy-nft.js` in the root project directory and add the code below:
+After setting those up we start by creating a new file `deploy-nft.js` in the project root directory and add the code below:

 ```javascript
 const {